Somnus22/ESD/README.md

 8. You can use JomLetsGo.html to tests the services through our frontend interface.

 9. To access Grafana dashboard, username and password will be admin for both.

-Import the dashboard configurations in ./insfrastructure/grafana/dashboard.json
+10. Create a dashboard in Grafana and enter the ID - 9688 to create the dashboard.